reactive/data-client/docs/rest/guides/relational-data.md

 ## Reverse lookups

-Even though a response may only nest in one direction, Rest Hooks can handle reverse relationships by overriding [Entity.process](../api/Entity.md#process).
+Even though a response may only nest in one direction, Reactive Data Client can handle reverse relationships by overriding [Entity.process](../api/Entity.md#process).
 Additionally, [Entity.merge](../api/Entity.md#merge) may need overriding to ensure deep merging of those expected fields.